-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon G7 X Mark II better than the Nikon D3400 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).